ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 This is useful in grounding me to the basics of conditionals and how those can be used to conduct a specific sequence of actions.
 In conjuction with iterative statements, I can see how we can 'break' out of the standard sequence of a program by breaking it using other statements.

+**D11: Wednesday, August 16th 2017**

+**What did I learn today?**:
+Control flow is done baby!
+Clearly I'm listening too much to Todd lol.
+But I've completed exercises 1-5 out of 10.

+**How does this build on from yesterday?**:
+Now I'm putting those skills from the previous section to use.
+I just need to make sure I re-read the exercise description though - I probably get tripped up on not understanding the question more than anything.

+**Key Takeways & Points to Review**:

+This is from yesterday, but I think it's still good to review.

+* Conditionals allow us to better segment behavior based on different sequences.
+* Using conditions with iterative declarations allow us to repeat a sequence of actions multiple times.
+* The Switch statements can be used with fallthrough, default cases, or without an expression at all.

+**Any Reflections?**:

+The exercises are fun - challenging enough to make me think and keep me engaged.